uviclibraries/online-privacy-security/index.md

 At the end of this workshop, you will have:

 1. **Mobile Device Lockdown**: Navigated to your to smartphone's settings menu to locate & disable cross-app tracking (iOS) or permanently delete your Advertising ID (Android).
-6. **Install a Privacy 1st Web Browser**: Installed a privacy-first browser on your computer & related browser extensions.
+2. **Privacy 1st Web Browsers**: Installed a privacy-first browser on your computer & related browser extensions.
 Verified successful installs by opening a known ad-heavy webpage.
-4. **Audited Personal Password Risk Level**: Reviewed three of your own critical online accounts (e.g., banking, email, social media) and determine how "hackable" your current password habits for those specific platforms are.
+3. **Audited Personal Password Risk Level**: Reviewed three of your own critical online accounts (e.g., banking, email, social media) and determine how "hackable" your current password habits for those specific platforms are.
-5. **Install a Privacy-First Grammar Checker**: Downloaded the Harper grammar checker & verified that the tool functions perfectly without a cloud connection.
+4. **Use a Privacy-First Grammar Checker**: Downloaded the Harper grammar checker & verified that the tool functions perfectly without a cloud connection.
-8. **Find Out If Any of Your Passwords Have Been Hacked**: Used the _Have I Been Pwned_ website to, find out if any of your passwords have been leaked by websites start to change the passwords using a password manager.
+5. **Find Out if Any of Your Passwords Have Been Hacked**: Used the _Have I Been Pwned_ website to, find out if any of your passwords have been leaked by websites start to change the passwords using a password manager.
-10. **Install & Start using a Password Manager:** Installed password manager (such as Bitwarden or Apple's Passwords app), & generated at least three unique, random credentials for your existing online accounts.
+6. **Use a Password Manager:** Installed password manager (such as Bitwarden or Apple's Passwords app), & generated at least three unique, random credentials for your existing online accounts.

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }